njons/Organ-Studio-website/README.md

 # Website for Organ studio

 ## Brief
 The website for Organ was developed as a small one-page site providing a short introduction and primary contact details.
-Although small, it needed to feature moving image, sound and large-scale photos to best capture the multidiciplinary nature of their work.
+Although small, it needed to feature moving image, sound and large-scale photos to best capture the multidisciplinary nature of their work.

 ## Idea
 The design required a video landing page paired with ambient sound and a custom cursor as a sample of work (as referenced [here](http://n-o-o-n.co.uk)), following this landing page a second page containing the required content and one further sample of still photography was requested.